nacho-herrera/pyCocos/README.md

 ```
 ## Features

-This section describes the functionality and components of the library.

 #### Available Methods

 #### Initialization

 Before using the library, you need to initialize it with a valid email and password.
-The library includes the working webpage api_key token, but if that token is updated, you can find it using the browser dev-tools and pass it on initialization with the *api_key* parameter.
+The library includes the working webpage API key token.
+If that token is updated, you can find it using the browser dev-tools and pass it on initialization with the api_key parameter.

 #### 2nd Factor Authentication

-On 4/13/2024 Cocos Capital implemented a 2nd factor authentication for all users.
-Different users may have SMS, Mail or TOTP app authentication.
-The library implements pyotp library for automatic code generation.
-To use that feature, topt secret key must be passed as parameters *topt_secret_key* parameter on initialization.
-If parameter is not passed, library will request code interactively.
+As of 4/13/2024, Cocos Capital has implemented second-factor authentication (2FA) for all users, offering options such as SMS, email, or TOTP (Time-Based One-Time Password) app authentication.
+This library incorporates the pyotp module for automated code generation.
+To utilize this feature, the TOTP secret key must be provided as the totp_secret_key parameter during initialization.
+If the parameter is not supplied, the library will prompt for the code interactively.

+For those with an activated TOTP app, you can retrieve your secret key using this method.
+If your account lacks Google Authenticator activation, it's advisable to scan the QR code first with a QR reader, note the URL, and then add it to the Google Authenticator app.
+The QR code typically contains a text resembling: otpauth://totp/app.cocos.capital:<your_email>?algorithm=SHA1&digits=6&issuer=app.cocos.capital&period=30&secret=<random_string>.
+The <random_string> within the URL is the TOTP secret key, which needs to be passed as the aforementioned parameter.

-If you have TOTP app activated, you can get your secret key using this [method](https://shieldplanet.com/extract-secret-keys-from-google-authenticator-qr-code/).
-Pyotp implementation was kindly developed by @El_Raulo on Telegram.
+The PyOTP implementation was graciously developed by @El_Raulo on Telegram.

 #### REST